Discover What Excites You and Your Life Will Improve

 Our daily chocolate ice cream

-The person with depression carries with them something more than simple sadness.
+The person with depression carries something more than simple sadness.
 In fact, they’re trapped in constant anhedonia.
 In other words, they’re not capable of experiencing any pleasure, curiosity, enjoyment, or satisfaction.
-Nothing excites them, and even everything that they used to be passionate about and that entertained them no longer makes any sense.
+Nothing excites them, and everything that they used to be passionate about and that entertained them no longer makes any sense.
 Few sensations can be more devastating.

 This is because, as human beings, we’re programmed to seek rewarding sensations and flee from unpleasant ones.
 Positive valence emotions are the ones that give us stimulating contributions of dopamine, serotonin, and adrenaline, essential for our well-being, motivation, and learning.
 If those neurotransmitters aren’t present, something in us switches off.